ros-navigation/docs.nav2.org/configuration/packages/configuring-route-server.rst

   ============== ============================

   Description
     The costmap topic to use for collision checking.
 May be local or global costmap depending on the desired collision checking horizon.
+If set to the same as the server's costmap topic, then it will be shared here as well without duplicate subscriptions.

 :rate: